DialFRED: Dialogue-Enabled Agents for Embodied Instruction Following: Method

 \subsection{Architecture}

-\textbf{Questioner.} Our questioner model (\Cref{fig:questioner}), is based on a sequence-to-sequence architecture, inspired by \cite{roman2020rmm}.
-It uses an LSTM layer \cite{hochreiter1997long} to encoder the instruction and a ResNet layer \cite{he2015deep} to encoder the visual observation.
-The instructions are embedded as 256 dimensional vectors and passed through an LSTM to produce context vectors and a final hidden state.
-The hidden state is used to initialize the LSTM decoder.
-At each time step the decoder is updated with the previous question token $w_{i-1}$ and the image ResNet feature $I$.
-The hidden state is used to attend over the language and predict the next question token $w_{i}$.
-We pre-train the questioner using questions selected by Turkers (\Cref{sec:hdc}) on the training split.
-Based on Turkers feedback on whether asking the question is necessary, the questioner can also choose not to ask a question by generating a ``none'' token.
+\textbf{Questioner.} {Our questioner model (\Cref{fig:questioner}) is based on a sequence-to-sequence architecture with attention \cite{luong2015effective}.
+It has two modules: an encoder and a decoder, both implemented using LSTM \cite{hochreiter1997long}.
+The instructions are first tokenized and go through an embedding layer to produce token embeddings $e_{1:N}$.
+At each time step, the LSTM encoder takes the embedding of the current token $e_{n}$ and the previous encoder hidden state $h_{n-1}$ to produce a new hidden state $h_{n}$.
+As a result, the encoder generates a sequence of hidden states $h_{1:N}$.
+The final encoder hidden state $h_{N}$ is used to initialize the decoder's hidden state $d_{0}$.
+The decoder uses the image ResNet feature $I$, the previous question token $w_{i-1}$ and the previous decoder hidden state $d_{i-1}$ to produce the new docoder hidden state $d_{i}$.
+The decoder hidden state $d_{i}$ is used to attend over encoder hidden states $h_{1:N}$ and predict the next question token $w_{i}$ via a dot-product attention mechanism.
+Each question is represented by two tokens, including one for the question type (i.e. \textit{loc} for location, \textit{app} for appearance and \textit{dir} for direction), and the other for the target object.
+The questioner can also choose not to ask a question by generating a \textit{none} token.
+We pre-train the questioner using questions selected by Turkers (\Cref{sec:hdc}) on the training split. }

 \textbf{Performer.} Our performer is based on the Episodic Transformer \cite{pashevich2021episodic}, an attention-based multi-layer transformer model that encodes the full history of the instruction and QAs, visual observations and action history to predict future actions.
 To enable the model to handle all possible QAs from the questioner and oracle, we pre-train it on the training split by providing it with instructions and all possible questions, including a combination of question types and answers.
 Model parameters are optimized by minimizing the cross-entropy between predicted and expert actions.